-A Level II (Complex Skills) certificate designed to prepare professional multi-skilled individuals for employment in physician’s offices, medical clinics, laboratories and other ambulatory health care facilities.
-This program emphasizes administrative and clinical skills in the classroom and laboratory under directed practical experience in physician offices, clinics, and ambulatory care settings, teen health centers, and in the public school system.
+A Level II (complex skills) certificate designed to prepare professional multi-skilled individuals for employment in physician’s offices, medical clinics, laboratories and other ambulatory health care facilities.
+Emphasizes administrative and clinical skills in the classroom and laboratory under directed practical experience in physician offices, clinics, and ambulatory care settings, teen health centers, and in the public school system.

 Externships are arranged by program faculty utilizing many of the clinical agencies throughout the region.

-- A minimum high school grade-point average of C+ (2.5) or a minimum average score of 55 on the GED test, or a minimum college grade-point average of C (2.25) for both transfer students and Henry Ford Community College students.
+- A minimum high school grade-point-average of C+ (2.5) or a minimum average score of 55 on the GED test, or a minimum college grade-point-average of C (2.25) for both transfer students and Henry Ford College students.

-- A COMPASS score 84 or higher or successful completion of ENG 081.
+- A COMPASS Reading score of 84 or higher or successful completion of ENG 081.

-- A COMPASS Pre-Algebra score of 39 or higher or successful completion of MATH 074 with a C grade or better.
+- A COMPASS Pre-Algebra score of 39 or higher or successful completion MATH 074 with a C grade or better

-- Heatlh Careers typing test at 30words/min or better or successful completion of BCA 101 with a grade B or better The program has limited enrollment and admits students based on space availibility.
-Admission is on a first-come, first-served bases.
-Students are highly encouraged to complete their admission requirements as early as possible.
+The program is restricted, has a limited enrollment, and admits students based on space availability.
+Admission is on a first-come, first-served basis.
+Students must see the Health Careers advisor for admission to the program and are highly encouraged to complete their admission requirements as early as possible.

 Required Core Courses